-Index to sources on the history of the United States and Canada from prehistory to the present.
-Coverage is from over 1,700 journals and is updated monthly.
-The full text version provides full-text coverage of nearly 200 journals and over 90 books.
-In addition, it includes book and media reviews and citations to abstracts of dissertations as well as journal article citations.
-Links provided to full text content provided by JSTOR, Project Muse, and the History Cooperative.
+Index to over 1,900 sources on the history of the United States and Canada from prehistory to the present.
+Includes book and media reviews and citations to abstracts of dissertations as well as journal article citations.

-Provides the largest and richest collection of video available online for the study of American history, with 2,000 hours and more than 5,000 titles on completion.
-The collection allows students and researchers to analyze historical events, and their presentation over time, through commercial and governmental newsreels, archival footage, public affairs footage, and important documentaries.
+Collection of video available online for the study of American history, with 2,000 hours and more than 5,000 titles on completion.
+Allows students and researchers to analyze historical events, and their presentation over time, through commercial and governmental newsreels, archival footage, public affairs footage, and important documentaries.

-This unique, four-volume set explains to students how mobilization for war and how wars themselves have altered the fabric of everyday life.
-Written by scholars in the fields of history, literature and the arts, sociology, law, political science and psychology, the encyclopedia places major American conflicts -- from the Colonial Wars through the War on Terrorism -- in the context of cultural and social events and conditions on the homefront.
-Articles include biographies and topics such as civil liberties, media, politics, popular culture, religion, memory and national identity, civic celebrations and monumental art, literature, the roles of women and minorities, veterans, science and technology, humor, and music.
+Explains how mobilization for war and how wars themselves have altered the fabric of everyday life.
+This encyclopedia places major American conflicts -- from the Colonial Wars through the War on Terrorism -- in the context of cultural and social events and conditions on the homefront.
+Articles include biographies and topics such as civil liberties, media, politics, popular culture, religion, memory and national identity, civic celebrations and monumental art, the roles of women and minorities, veterans, and more.

-This is a full-text, full-image collection of newspapers that includes eyewitness accounts and official reports of battles and events from the Civil War.
-They also include advertisements, news articles and editorials.
+A full-text, full-image collection of newspapers that includes eyewitness accounts and official reports of battles and events from the Civil War, advertisements, news articles and editorials.

-A core electronic collection of agricultural texts published between the early nineteenth century and the middle to late twentieth century.
-Full-text materials cover agricultural economics, agricultural engineering, animal science, crops and their protection, food science,forestry, human nutrition, rural sociology, and soil science.
-Scholars have selected the titles in this collection for their historical importance.
-Their evaluations and 4,500 core titles are detailed in the seven volume series The Literature of the Agricultural Sciences, Wallace C. Olsen, series editor.
+An electronic collection of agricultural texts published between the early nineteenth century and the middle to late twentieth century.
+Full-text materials cover agricultural economics, agricultural engineering, animal science, crops and their protection, food science, forestry, human nutrition, rural sociology, and soil science.

 Offers a single point of access to millions of freely available digitized items—photographs, manuscripts, books, sounds, moving images, maps, and more—from America’s libraries, archives, and museums.
 In addition to a standard search engine, the portal provides searching and access by timeline, map, format, or topic.